Tero¶

 The architecture follows the ECSS-E-ST-40-07 lifecycle:

 …even though the SMP2 wrapper itself is not part of the MVP.
-Every external service the core needs is injected through an interface, so the wrapper is a pure adapter layer rather than a refactor.
+Every external service the core needs is injected through an interface, so the wrapper is an adapter layer rather than a refactor of the core.

 |---|---|---|